 Portugal got off to a bright start and had the first sight on goal in the sixth minute.
 Coentrao sent in a low cross from the left flank, Nani left it for Cristiano Ronaldo, who tried his luck from inside the box.
 Asmir Begovic made the save, but he could only parry the ball into the path of Raul Meireles, who missed the rebound when he was already in an offside position.

-The home side was in the driving seat and it was with little surprise that it broke the deadlock just one minute later.
-Cristiano Ronaldo was brought down 30 yards out and, from the resulting free-kick, the Real Madrid ace sent the ball over and wall and straight into the bottom right-hand corner of the goal.
+The home side were in the driving seat and it was with little surprise that they broke the deadlock just one minute later.
+Cristiano Ronaldo was brought down 25 yards out and, from the resulting free-kick, the Real Madrid ace sent the ball over and wall and straight into the bottom right-hand corner of the goal.

 Ronaldo tested Begovic's reflexes in the 21st minute, forcing the keeper to fly to deny the 26-year-old the second.
 However, the Bosnian goalkeeper was helpless just minutes later, as Nani unleashed an unstoppable shot which nestled in the top corner.

 Portugal came back strongly and restored a two-goal lead just eight minutes into the second half.
 The Seleccao hit Bosnia on the break as Joao Moutinho sent a through ball to Ronaldo, who rounded the keeper before slotting into an empty net.
-As the hosts celebrated the goal, Senad Lulic was given a red card for dissent.
+As the hosts celebrated the goal, Senad Lulic was two yellow cards in quick succession for dissent.

 In the 60th minute, the hosts had penalty claims waved away by the referee as Sasa Papac appeared to have handed the ball after Ronaldo had tried to lift it over the defender.